digideskio/nobleschemas-krypton/README.md

 }
 ```

 Krypton requires Jackson 2.7 or later.
+Serialization is also supported.

 ## Specification Support